novoalab/tRIBO-seq/README.md

-# Ribo-embedded Nano-tRNAseq Analysis Pipeline
+# RiboNano-tRNAseq

-This repository contains scripts and workflows for analyzing ribo-embedded Nano-tRNAseq data.
+This repository contains scripts and workflows for analyzing RiboNano-tRNAseq data.
-We apply both filtered and non-filtered analysis methods to assess reproducibility, differential expression, and differential modification.
+We apply both filtered and non-filtered analysis methods to assess reproducibility, differential expression, differential modification and fragmentation.

 ## Table of Contents